ONSdigital/gdhi-adj/README.md

 ### 👨‍💻 Developer Installation:

 You can either follow the steps below manually **or** run the automated setup script:
-- If a condaHTTPS timeout error or similar occurs, and the pip.ini and/or the .condarc file already existed.
+- If a condaHTTPS timeout error or similar occurs, and the pip.ini and/or the .condarc file already exist.
 Try deleting your original pip.ini and .condarc files, and running the .bat script again.

 ```sh
 setup_gdhi_env.bat